bigstephh732/linux-security-labs/README.md

 # Linux Security Labs

-This repository contains hands-on cybersecurity labs performed in a Linux (Ubuntu) virtual environment using VMware Fusion.
+This repository contains hands-on cybersecurity lab work focused on ethical network reconnaissance, service enumeration, and host fingerprinting using Nmap. performed in a Linux
+(Ubuntu) virtual environment using VMware Fusion.

 ## Lab Environment